Ranking 10 MLB Stars Most Likely to Be Traded This Offseason

 Jeffrey Loria is in the process of selling the Miami Marlins; his asking price is around $1.3 billion.
 Whoever ends up buying the team would be taking on a lot of debt and plenty of future contract obligations, a huge chunk of which belongs to Giancarlo Stanton.

 Stanton, who signed a 13-year, $325 million deal before the 2015 season, has yet to hit the big money in that contract.
-He makes $14.5 million this season, and that goes up to $25 million in 2017, getting to as high as $32 million from 2023-25.
-However, an opt-out clause after the 2020 season means he's only assured to earn another $77 million.
+He makes $14.5 million this season, and that goes up to $25 million in 2017, getting to as high as $32 million from 2023 to '25.
+However, an opt-out clause after the 2020 season means he's only assured to earn another $77 million after this season.

 Not having Stanton's contract on the books could go a long way toward streamlining the sale, as Rosenthal noted in his open letter to Loria, posted July 23 via Facebook: "Name one interested party—one!—that does not believe it would be in the best interests of the Marlins to clear as much as possible of the $295 million left on the final 10 years of Stanton’s contract from 2018 to '27."